alacrity-ai/shipwright-survivors/README.md

       Turret system needs to be re-evaluated.
   - [x] Significant performance degradation when destroying many blocks simultaneously.
 We need to batch this.
   - [x] Significant performance degradation when damaging a group of blocks with Explosive lance

+### Things to Explore:
+  - [ ] Instead of just being able to build all blocks gated by Entropium.
+    - [ ] What about: Enemies just have a chance to drop blocks.
+In your ship builder menu, you can only build the blocks you have.
+E.g. if you loot 3 green hulls, you can build 3 green hulls, and a 3 will be over that block in the menu.
+    - [ ] You can always build the low tier blocks.
+This way, what weapons you get, would be kind of random each round.
+        - [ ] E.g. this allows for lots of different events, treasure goblin rewards, league mechnics in a map, convoys that you ambush, treasure chests, etc, that might contain nice blocks.
+    - [ ] Entropium now becomes a resource you would use for things in the meta game instead, passive unlocks, more upgrades, etc.

+### Small Things:
+  - [ ] Turret shots vanish too fast, they should only vanish right at the end

 ## 📝 Commands